 All information for the public, as well as translations and other formats, are available on the NHS inform (external site).

-Template and central invitation sample letters for health professionals (GPs, practice nurses) are available for download from seasonal flu vaccine resources.
+Template and central invitation sample letters for health professionals (GPs, practice nurses) are available for download from flu vaccine resources.

 Resources such as posters and web images to help promote the seasonal flu vaccination are available on the NHS inform website.